noobchirag69/noobchirag69/README.md

 ![Header](https://raw.githubusercontent.com/halfrost/halfrost/master/icons/header_.png)
-# Hi there 👋 I'm Chirag Chakraborty!
+# Hi there 👋 I'm Chirag Chakraborty
 ### Budding Computer Science Engineer from Univeristy of Engineering & Management (UEM), Kolkata.
 21 years old, with a lot to learn and goals to accomplish.

 ## Bio